Another option for retirement savings

 Having an employer contribute directly into an employee’s individual RRSP can be a little tricky since CRA only allows individuals, not corporations to make contributions to these plans.

 Companies are able to get around this by raising employees’ salaries to match their contributions.
 The tax on this pay increase earmarked for an RRSP can be avoided if the employee or company submits a CRA Tax Waiver Form regarding these contributions.

 There are some downsides to this approach.
 The company will be giving employees complete control over the firm’s contributions to workers’ RRSPs.
 Employees choose how they will invest this money, and have complete autonomy whether the money remains or if it is withdrawn from their retirement plans.
 In addition, employees who earn less than $40,000 will be subjected to CCP and EI premiums increases.
 Employees who earn more than this amount will not be affected.

 Here’s how the CRA Tax Waiver would work:

 ?A CRA Tax Waiver form will have to be filled out with both the employee’s contact information and that of the person CRA will send approval to at your company.
 The company contact should be the person who will reduce the employee’s taxes at source.

-?On the form the amount that is to be contributed into the employee’s RRSP must be indicated For purposes of this waiver, annual RRSP contributions cannot be less then $2,500 or CRA will reject the application.
+?On the form the amount that is to be contributed to the employee’s RRSP must be indicated For purposes of this waiver, annual RRSP contributions cannot be less than $2,500 or CRA will reject the application.

 ?There are several documents that must be included when the CRA Tax Waiver is submitted to the government, including proof of the employee’s income and an RRSP statement or receipt showing that an RRSP contribution has been made or will be made on behalf of the employee for the year applied.